The council is responsible for making funeral arrangements for anybody who dies within their boundary if:

 To the casual observer, the funeral will appear no different to a simple ceremony not arranged by the council.

 Following the cremation, the cremated remains will normally be interred in an unmarked but recorded location in the Gardens of Remembrance at the crematorium.
-In exceptional circumstances the cremated remains may be given into the care of a close family member or friend.

 The council will not be able to make funeral arrangements in cases where the deceased left a will and the executor is traced; in these circumstances the executor would be expected to organise the funeral.
 If the executor wishes to revoke their duties, they must make a formal renunciation of the will and declare that they wish to have no further involvement in the funeral arrangements.